BillHertzing/Bill.Hertzing.github.io/_drafts/how-i-setup-this-github-pages-blog-site-part-04.md

 ## Setup custom sidebar navigation

-The MM theme has the masthead navigation capability built-in.
-Details on using it are at [Custom sidebar navigation menuPermalink](https://mmistakes.github.io/minimal-mistakes/docs/layouts/#custom-sidebar-content) .
+The MM theme has the custom sidebar navigation capability built-in.
+Details on using it are at [Custom sidebar navigation menu](https://mmistakes.github.io/minimal-mistakes/docs/layouts/#custom-sidebar-content) .
 Here are the steps I took:

 1. Edit `_data/navigation.yml` .
 I added with the following contents: